Sabal palmetto: Distribution and habitat

-Sabal palmetto is native to the coastal regions of the American states of Florida, Georgia, South Carolina, and North Carolina.
-It is widely cultivated elsewhere in the Southeastern US.
-It can also be found in Cuba, Turks and Caicos, and the Bahamas.
+Sabal palmetto is native to the subtropical coastal regions of the American states of Florida, Georgia, South Carolina, southeastern North Carolina, and extreme southern Texas.
+It is also cultivated elsewhere in the Southeastern US, in some areas of southeastern Virginia, southwestern Alabama, and southeastern Mississippi.
+It can also be found alongside Cuba's northern coast (from Havana to Matanzas), the Turks and Caicos, the Yucatán Peninsula in Mexico, and the Bahamas.

-The species is hardy to the US Department of Agriculture's zone 8, and has been reported to have some cold hardness down to 8.6 F, but needs hot and humid summers to grow well.
+The species is hardy to the US Department of Agriculture's zone 8a, and has been reported to have some cold hardness down to 8.6 F, but needs hot and humid summers to grow well.
 Maintenance of the cabbage palm tree is very easy and very adaptable.
 The cabbage palmetto is known to tolerate drought, standing water and brackish water.
 Even though this palm is drought-tolerant, it thrives on regular light watering and regular feeding.
 It is highly tolerant of salt winds, but not saltwater flooding.